-However, the process to obtain the charges and transaction costs was again similar to previous years, in that it was still more involved than anticipated and desired by the Trustees.
-Although the Trustees' advisers were able to deal direct with the Client Relationship Manager, rather than multiple teams within Royal London, they still received contradictory or incorrect information that had to be corrected through repeated correspondence.
-Royal London were still unable to provide transaction costs for the Scheme year to 31 March 2022, instead providing the transaction costs for the 12 months to 31 December 2021.
-As a result, the transaction costs for the Scheme year to 31 March 2022 may differ to the costs disclosed in the table on the previous page.
+Where information about the member costs and charges is not available, we have to make this clear to you, together with an explanation of what steps we are taking to obtain the missing information.
+Royal London were unable to provide transaction costs for the Scheme year to 31 March 2023, instead providing the transaction costs for the 12 months to 31 December 2022.
+As a result, the transaction costs for the Scheme year to 31 March 2023 may differ to the costs disclosed in the table on the previous page.